jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-Import/export resource location properties can refer to other properties through property placeholders, but SBDG further lets you use SpEL inside the property values.
+Import/export resource location properties can refer to other properties through property placeholders, but [spring-boot-gemfire-name] further lets you use SpEL inside the property values.